ms4ever7/mongodb_client/README.md

    * color(object with boolean properties: black, blue, red)

  - here is commands that are available to get data:
-   * select with projections and subprojections
+   * select with projections and subprojections;
    * and conditions like (order by, where, skip, limit)

 To connect to mongo db go to folder app and run commands: